Efficient Approximate Posterior Sampling with Annealed Langevin Monte Carlo: Introduction

-\textbf{Sampling:} We refer the reader to \cite{chewi2023log} for an exposition of works on sampling.
-There are strong connections between sampling and optimization, explored in various places including \cite{wibisono2018samplingoptimizationspacemeasures}.
+\textbf{Sampling:} We refer the reader to \citet{chewi2023log} for an exposition of works on sampling.
+There are strong connections between sampling and optimization, explored in various places including \citet{wibisono2018samplingoptimizationspacemeasures}.
 Approximately, we can think of Langevin Monte Carlo (LMC) for sampling as corresponding to Gradient Descent for optimization, and log-concave distribution correspond to convex functions.
-More recently, denoising diffusion models \cite{ho2020denoisingdiffusionprobabilisticmodels, song2022denoisingdiffusionimplicitmodels, song2020generativemodelingestimatinggradients, song2021scorebasedgenerativemodelingstochastic} begin with a noisy image and iteratively denoise to get a sample.
+More recently, denoising diffusion models \citep{ho2020denoisingdiffusionprobabilisticmodels, song2022denoisingdiffusionimplicitmodels, song2020generativemodelingestimatinggradients, song2021scorebasedgenerativemodelingstochastic} begin with a noisy image and iteratively denoise to get a sample.
 This is efficient, but requires a trained \textit{score network}.

-\textbf{Tempering: } The idea of running LMC towards a changing target distribution is related to classical works on annealing and tempering \cite{Marinari1992, HAJEK1989443}.
-One can think of denoising models like DDPM \cite{ho2020denoisingdiffusionprobabilisticmodels} as doing this using "heat" in a completely different way - by Gaussian convolution of the measures (adding heat to the particles).
+Finally, the idea of running LMC towards a changing target distribution is related to works on annealing and tempering \citep{Marinari1992, HAJEK1989443}.
+One can think of DDPM \citep{ho2020denoisingdiffusionprobabilisticmodels} as doing this using "heat" in a different way - by Gaussian convolution of the measures (adding heat to the particles).